achmadichzan/News-PBI-Bank-Mandiri/README.md

 ## See the app preview below

 Tech stacks:
-- recylerview using DiffUtil for best practice
+- recyler view using DiffUtil for best practice
+- card view
-- cardview
+- swipe refresh
 - coroutines (Dispatcher, State Flow)
 - retrofit to get https://newsapi.org/ and to caching
 - Clean architecture